Roger Williams Memorial Scholarship.

 The application packet (including the transcripts, letter of recommendation, and written responses) must be submitted to The Marina Foundation by Friday, April 23rd to allow us enough time to make our decisions and notify the recipients prior to graduation.
-DOWNLOAD the application.
+You can download the application beginning in early 2022.
 Send to: The Marina Foundation (PO Box 324, Marina, CA 93933) or email: [email protected]

 About Roger Williams

 Roger Williams was Marina’s longest standing Police Chief having served in that capacity for over 13 years.
 Roger’s Law Enforcement career began in Bishop, California in 1968.
 When Marina incorporated in 1975, he came to Marina as the first officer hired and eventually was selected as Director of Public Safety in 1987.